SDGraph: Multi-Level Sketch Representation Learning by Sparse-Dense Graph Architecture: Method

 \textbf{Stroke-Level Representation:} Taking individual strokes as the basic analytical unit, characterizing their geometric properties, internal structure, and relationships with other strokes.

-By treating individual strokes as the analysis units, we define stroke-level representation to include intra-stroke information, inter-stroke relations, and inter-stroke temporal information.
+By treating individual strokes as the analysis units, we define stroke-level representation to include intra-stroke information, inter-stroke relations, inter-stroke temporal information, and intra-stroke drawing direction.
 Through our analysis and experiments, we find that the effective information consists of intra-stroke information and inter-stroke relations.
-Inter-stroke temporal information does not contribute to the downstream tasks covered in this study, and is therefore not considered.
-It should be noted that we divided the sketch temporal information (point-level) into intra-stroke temporal information (point-level) and inter-stroke temporal information (stroke-level).
+Inter-stroke temporal information and intra-stroke drawing direction does not contribute to the performance under our settings, and is therefore not considered, but it may be effective for other methods.

 Intra-stroke information characterizes individual strokes in terms of properties such as length, curvature, and shape.
 In freehand sketches, each stroke often conveys explicit and intentional design cues.
 For example, a circular stroke may signify a hole in a mechanical part.